Trajan: Course of the war

 A coin of Trajan, found together with coins of the Kushan ruler Kanishka, at the Ahin Posh Buddhist Monastery, Afghanistan.
 Caption: IMP.
 CAES.
 NER.
 TRAIANO OPTIMO AVG.
 GER.
 DAC.

 According to late literary sources (not backed by numismatic or inscriptional evidence) a province of Assyria was also proclaimed, apparently covering the territory of Adiabene.
+(Note: Various authors have discussed the existence of the province and its location: Maricq (1965) identifies Assyria with Southern Mesopotamia; Lightfoot (1990) doubts the actual existence of the province; Bertinelli (1976) puts Assyria between Mesopotamia and Adiabene; Lepper (1948) considers Assyria and Adiabene to be the same province.)
 Some measures seem to have been considered regarding the fiscal administration of Indian tradeor simply about the payment of customs (portoria) on goods traded on the Euphrates and Tigris.
 It is possible that it was this "streamlining" of the administration of the newly conquered lands according to the standard pattern of Roman provincial administration in tax collecting, requisitions and the handling of local potentates' prerogatives, that triggered later resistance against Trajan.

 According to some modern historians, Trajan might have busied himself during his stay on the Persian Gulf with ordering raids on the Parthian coasts, as well as probing into extending Roman suzerainty over the mountaineer tribes holding the passes across the Zagros Mountains into the Iranian plateau eastward, as well as establishing some sort of direct contact between Rome and the Kushan Empire.
 No attempt was made to expand into the Iranian Plateau itself, where the Roman army, with its relative weakness in cavalry, would have been at a disadvantage.

 Trajan left the Persian Gulf for Babylonwhere he intended to offer sacrifice to Alexander in the house where he had died in 323 BC But a revolt led by Sanatruces, a nephew of the Parthian king Osroes I who had retained a cavalry force, possibly strengthened by the addition of Saka archers, imperilled Roman positions in Mesopotamia and Armenia.
 Trajan sought to deal with this by forsaking direct Roman rule in Parthia proper, at least partially.
 Trajan sent two armies towards Northern Mesopotamia: the first, under Lusius Quietus, recovered Nisibis and Edessa from the rebels, probably having King Abgarus deposed and killed in the process, with Quietus probably earning the right to receive the honors of a senator of praetorian rank (adlectus inter praetorios).
 The second army, however, under Appius Maximus Santra (probably a governor of Macedonia) was defeated and Santra killed.